-The mission of The Dougy Center for Grieving Children & Families is to provide support in a safe place where grieving children, teens, young adults and their families can share their experiences.
+The mission of The Dougy Center is to provide support in a safe place where children, teens, young adults, and their families grieving a death can share their experiences.
+Through our Pathways Program, we provide a safe place for children and teens when a family member is living with an advanced serious illness.